urol-e5/protocols/2020-01-01-Total-Protein-Protocol.md

 [Pierce BCA Protein Assay Kit](/Users/hputnam/MyProjects/urol-e5/protocols/images/Pierce_BCA_Protein_Assay_UG.pdf).

-**Adult Tissue Sample Preparation**
+**Adult Tissue Sample Preparation for Soluble and Insoluble Protein from Holobiont**
-1. Thaw the 500 μL homogenate aliquot.
+1. Thaw a 500 μL aliquot of tissue homogenate.
 2. Vortex to re-suspend the symbiont cell pellet.
 5. Add 10 μL of 1M NaOH (pH should be ~10) to the tube.
+Experiments may be needed prior to use to determine if volume is appropriate for species of choice.
 6. Pipette a very small amount of sample onto pH paper to confirm the pH ~10.
-7. Incubate the tube at 50&deg;C for 4 hours shaking at 300 rpm.
+7. Incubate the tube at 50&deg;C for 4 hours flicking to mix throughout to solublize protein.
 8. Add 280 μL of 0.1M HCl to the tube to neutralize the sample.
 Add this volume in small amounts and continue to test the pH of the sample using pH paper. pH needs to be at 7.0 to move onto the next steps.
-9. **_It is critical to know exactly how much volume was added_**
+9. **_It is critical to record exactly how much volume of NaOH and HCl was added_**

+**Adult Tissue Sample Preparation for Soluble Protein from Host**
+1. Thaw the 500 μL aliquot of host only supernatant.

 3. <a name="Table"></a> **Standard Table**
 **Preparation of Diluted Albumin (BSA) Standards**